brisbanemakerspace/bms-wiki/policies/inductions.md

 *Every* tool has either an A4 label with a written note stating the tool's colour or it will have a small colour coded label.
 For example, the Cricut has a green coloured label on it, indicating that it's a "Green Tool" and the laser cutter has a yellow sticker on it.

 If a tool does not have a label on it, then it has been deemed very low risk and it doesn't require documentation or induction (for example, scissors).
-Scan the QR code on a tool's label to read its wiki page.

 # Green Tool
 These tools require no special induction as they have been deemed low risk.
 Members are allowed to use these tools without any special training requirements.
 It is still a requirement to read and understand its wiki page if it exists.